-It’s that time of week to mow the lawn.
-This includes trimming around the landscaping, trees, water features and fence posts to give your lawn a well manicured appearance.
+It’s that time of the week to mow the lawn.
+This includes trimming around the landscaping, trees, water features, and fence posts to give your lawn a well-manicured appearance.
 However, this week you run into a problem with your string trimmer where you can start it, but it just won’t keep running.

 Before working on your Shindaiwa, make sure you unplug the spark plug wire, wait for all moving parts to stop and wait for the engine to cool.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 8 Reasons Your Shindaiwa String Trimmer Starts Then Dies

 Incorrect Choke Setting Causes a Shindaiwa String Trimmer to Start Then Die